shakes76/PatternAnalysis-2024/recognition/GFNet_Shogo/README.md

 Between stages, downsampling is performed, reducing the resolution by half.
 This allows for learning highly abstract features while progressively decreasing the size of the feature map.
 The number of blocks in each stage is 3, 3, 27, and 3, respectively.
 The input dimensions of the patch embedding for each stage are set to 96, 192, 384, and 768, respectively, and the dimension of the feature vector increases as the resolution decreases.

-In building the model, dropout and drop paths were used for regularization.
+For regularization, dropout and drop paths were used for regularization.
 Dropout was applied in the MLP, where some nodes were randomly deactivated during training.
 Drop-pass was applied after the Feed Forward Network and before the skip connections.
 The entire block is skipped by stochastic scaling with respect to the feedforward layer output.

 ## Training